 The community planning group members shall conduct official business of the planning group in a public setting.
-It is recognized that the officers of the planning group may oversee administrative business of the planning group, such as the assembling of the draft agenda, in preparation for public discussions.
-However, all substantive discussions about agenda items or possible group positions on agenda items shall occur at the noticed planning group meetings.
+It is recognized that the officers of the community planning group may oversee administrative business of the planning group, such as the assembling of the draft agenda, in preparation for public discussions.
+However, all substantive discussions about agenda items or possible group positions on agenda items shall occur at the noticed community planning group meetings.

-It shall be the duty of a planning group as a whole, and of each individual planning group member, to refrain from conduct that is detrimental to the planning group or its purposes under this Policy.
-No member shall be permitted to disturb the public meeting so as to disrupt the public process as set forth on the planning group's agenda.
+It shall be the duty of a community planning group as a whole, and of each individual_planning group member, to refrain from conduct that is detrimental to the planning ggroup or its purposes under this Policy.
+No member shall be permitted to disturb the public meeting so as to disrupt the public process as set forth on the community planning group's agenda.

 Section 2.
-Recognized community planning groups and planning group members are responsible for assuring compliance of meeting procedures and meeting records requirements under this Policy.
+CRecognized community planning groups and theirplanning group members are responsible for assuring compliance of meeting procedures and meeting records requirements under this Policy.